 - The development of a comprehensive body of good risk assessment practices to guide our Scientific Committee and Panel experts.

-- A quality assurance system that continually monitors and strengthens the quality of EFSA’s scientific work.
-This includes self-review and customer feedback systems which ensure that scientific processes are developed consistently and continuously improved across EFSA’s Panels and by staff.
+- A quality management system (QMS) that continually monitors and strengthens the quality of EFSA’s scientific work.
+This includes self-review and customer feedback systems which ensure that scientific processes are developed consistently and continuously improved.
+EFSA’s QMS has been awarded an ISO 9001:2015 certificate, the international standard for quality management.

 - Reviews and inspections carried out by an internal auditor reporting to the EFSA’s Management Board’s Audit Committee, which advises senior management on possible improvements to work practices.